marano/blog/_posts/2014-12-05-ruby-gc-tuning-parameters.markdown

 1. **RUBY_GC_HEAP_INIT_SLOTS**

-    Initial allocation slots.
+    Initial number of slots allocated on Ruby's heap.
 Increasing this value from its default can reduce GC activity during application boot.

     Default value: 10000

 2. **RUBY_GC_HEAP_FREE_SLOTS**

-    Prepare at least this amount of slots after GC.
-Allocate slots if there are not enough slots, allocating additional pages to the heap if the number of free slots drops below this value.
+    After a GC execution, the minimum number of free slots that should be available.

     Default value: 4096

 3. **RUBY_GC_HEAP_GROWTH_FACTOR** (new from 2.1)

-    Allocate slots by this factor: `(next slots number) = (current slots number) * (this factor)`
+    When the heap needs to be expanded, allocate slots by this factor: `(next slots number) = (current slots number) * (this factor)`

     Default value: 1.8

 4. **RUBY_GC_HEAP_GROWTH_MAX_SLOTS** (new from 2.1)

-    TODO: describe.
+    Set the maximum number of slots that Ruby is allowed to add to the heap at once.
+When disabled, Ruby uses the heap growth factor to determine by how much to grow the heap.

+    Default value: 0 (meaning that this limit is disabled)

 5. **RUBY_GC_HEAP_OLDOBJECT_LIMIT_FACTOR** (new from 2.1.1)